markkukuismin/gap-com/README.md

 (i) using so called reference distribution (multivariate uniform, independent variables).

-(ii) using so called reference graph (Erdos-Renyi model, aka. random graph model).
+(ii) using so called reference graph (Erdos-Renyi model, aka. random graph model) where the probability for drawing an edge between two arbitrary vertices is defined from the reference distribution.

 A generic R implementation of gap-com is straightforward.
 Assume that the sparse network estimation method corresponds to a function *f* depending on a parameter *lambda* which controls the graph sparsity and *f* returns a list of sparse estimates with increasing sparsity level (the sparsest model first and the densest last), *Y* is an n x p data matrix, *detect.cluster* is the community/cluster detection algorithm, *sparsity* returns the sparsity level of a graph and B is the number of generated reference distributions,